The International Secretariat (IS) is overseen by the International Board and is responsible for:

 - Recruiting new supporters for the organisation

-- Conducting own research projects focusing on human rights abuses in their own country – this must be developed from research work carried out by the is and agreed by the international executive committee
+- Conducting own research projects focusing on human rights abuses in their own country – this must be developed from research work carried out by and is agreed by the International Board.

 Groups carry out activities such as campaigning, education, engaging local media contacts, fundraising, and recruitment of members & activists.
-Groups also take part in AI decision-making – contributing to national and international consultations, attending agms, and participating in section working groups.
+Groups also take part in AI decision-making – contributing to national and international consultations, attending Annual General Meetings, and participating in section working groups.

 Members: individuals who pay a membership fee

 Activists: individuals who take part in actions such as letter writing, signing petitions, demonstrating

 Networks are made up of members who share an interest, identity or expertise which gives them a particular role to play in taking up human rights issues.